Free Daily Headlines

 The lawsuit made these other points:

-"City ordinance," the developer contibuted, "confines most forms of Missing Middle housing such as triplexes and quadraplexes to limited commercial zones outside growing residential areas or in what is called a planned residential development conditional zoning district. ...
+"City ordinance," the developer continued, "confines most forms of Missing Middle housing such as triplexes and quadraplexes to limited commercial zones outside growing residential areas or in what is called a planned residential development conditional zoning district. ...
 Effectively, the City funnels all new Missing Middle housing developments on tracts such as (the Haywood Road property) through the gauntlet of conditional rezoning in the form of a PRDCZ District (planned residential development conditional zoning district)."

 In July 2025, Advenir submitted an application to rezone the land from R-15 to the PRDCZ District in order to develop on a community of 180 duplexes, triplexes and quadraplexes — a density of 5.74 units per acre.
 Meetings with city planners and neighboring homeowners “led to substantial modifications to the project plans, including greater building setbacks, more buffers and a reduction in the number of proposed units from 200 to 180,” the lawsuit said.
-Although “multiple neighbors objected to the Project based on traditional ‘Not in My Backyard’ complaints" …city planners during that time “communicated support for the project and the conditional rezoning.”
+Although “multiple neighbors objected to the project based on traditional ‘Not in My Backyard’ complaints" …city planners during that time “communicated support for the project and the conditional rezoning.”

 The developer, meanwhile, “incurred substantial expenses in engineering and site design fees in modifying its plans to accommodate staff’s wishes, and to provide requested documentation, including traffic impact studies.”